freinque/sillytalks_p/README.md

 **Very high level view of approach taken:**

-* basic filterng, triming, fourier transform and downsampling of wav samples
+* basic filtering, trimming, fourier transform and downsampling of wav samples

 * symmetrizing with respects to time shifts, etc.